bifurcationkit/BifurcationKit.jl/docs/src/tutorials3.md

 jet  = (Fbru, Jbru_sp, d2Fbru, d3Fbru)
 ```

 We are now ready to call the automatic branch switching.
 Note how similar it is to the previous section based on finite differences.
-This case is more deeply studied in the tutorial [Brusselator 1d (advanced user)](@ref).
+This case is more deeply studied in the tutorial [1d Brusselator (advanced user)](@ref).
 We use a parallel Shooting.

 ```julia
 # linear solvers